-How to Become an Addiction Counselor with CCAPP Credentialing
+How to Get Credentialed as an Addiction Counselor in California

 Choose Your Path

 Want to learn how to become an addiction counselor in California?
-Whether youβre eager to jump into work, start school, or explore both, CCAPP Credentialing offers two flexible starting points for becoming a certified addiction counselor.
+Whether youโre eager to jump into work, start school, or explore both, CCAPP Credentialing offers two flexible starting points for becoming a certified addiction counselorโeach aligned with California addiction counseling requirements.

 Ideal if you want to start learning before entering the field.